aravind-selvam/bikeshare-company-analysis/README.md

 *Tableau* and *Excel* for chart visualization
 ### Total rides by each user type
 ![user_type](https://user-images.githubusercontent.com/97881558/160364660-77fd54af-9344-4855-a8a2-7df439df9403.png)
-with this we can see annual member share 59% of total rides, which is very clear that annual members take most rides, but still they contribute less revenue how? u will get answers with further slides,
+with this we can see Annual member share 59% of total rides, which is very clear that annual members take most rides, but still they contribute less revenue how? u will get answers with further slides,

 ### Total rides by Bike type
 ![biketype_ball](https://user-images.githubusercontent.com/97881558/160366268-a2af2654-e962-4094-bbd3-82d32df4189d.png)